 The NEC Tribal Resources Program studies water, land, air and habitat resources, and establishes partnerships with agencies to address climate change and its effects on Nome area subsistence resources.
 In addition, the program collects data for the NEC Tribal Council to make proactive decisions, and on the implementation of future projects that impact the environment.
 The program is funded by an Environmental Protection Agency (EPA) Indian Governmental Assistance Program (IGAP) grant.

-Nome Eskimo Community’s Housing Program (NEC Housing) is utilizing Federal dollars from U.S. Housing & Urban Development for our Home Renovation Services, and State funds from Alaska Housing Finance Corporation for the Weatherization Service.
+Nome Eskimo Community’s Housing Program (NEC Housing) is utilizing Federal dollars from U.S. Housing & Urban Development for our Home Renovation Services.

 The Renovation Assistance is a forgivable loan for low-income Tribal members.
 Many homes in Nome are in poor condition.
 There may be issues with inadequate heating, insufficient insulation, structural deficiencies, mold and mildew, failing plumbing and electrical systems, and anything else that can go wrong in older homes.
 Our goals are to eliminate health and safety hazards, ensure building code compliance and to improve the energy efficiency of the home.
 These are “no frills” renovations, but we use quality materials and workmanship that will enable many years of living in a healthy environment with minimal maintenance expenses.
 Whenever possible, we encourage the client to invest some “sweat equity” into the project to instill pride in their home ownership, and confidence in their ability to address maintenance of the home.
 Take a look at the photo story of one recent renovation project.